MUFG says bank's CEO will not attend Saudi conference

 Khashoggi, a U.S. resident and Washington Post columnist critical of Riyadh’s policies, disappeared on Oct.
 2 after entering the Saudi consulate in Istanbul.
 Saudi Arabia on Saturday said he had died in a fight there.
 Two Saudi officials have since attributed the death to a chokehold.

-More than two dozen top officials and executives from the United States and Europe, including U.S. Treasury Secretary Steven Mnuchin and the chief executives of JP Morgan Chase (JPM.N) and HSBC (HSBA.L), have canceled plans to attend the Future Investment Initiative.
+More than two dozen top officials and executives from the United States and Europe, including U.S. Treasury Secretary Steven Mnuchin and the chief executives of JP Morgan Chase and HSBC, have canceled plans to attend the Future Investment Initiative.

 Reporting by Taiga Uranaka; Editing by David Goodman